herrkraatz/react-redux-mongo-docker-kubernetes/README.md

 Pulls Node image based on Linux Alpine (tagged 9.11.1, the latest at the time of writing) from Docker Hub: https://hub.docker.com/_/node/

 Why Alpine?
 Alpine describes itself as: Small.
 Simple.
 Secure.
-Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and busybox.
+Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and BusyBox.
 Further reading: https://github.com/nodejs/docker-node#nodealpine

 ```